jtebert/owen-tribune/README.md

 This is a news/magazine/blog backend and template.
 The design is heavily inspired by *The New Yorker* and *The New York Times*.
 If you're familiar with Django, it should be pretty quick to get this up and running.

-## Setup:
+## Setup (Ubuntu Linux):

+- Install system packages: `sudo apt install libpq-dev postgresql python3-dev python3-venv`
+- Create a virtual environment: `python3 -m venv venv`
+- Activate the virtual environment: `source venv/bin/activate` (deactivate with `deactivate`)
-- Install requirements: `pip install -r requirements.txt`
+- Install python packages: `pip3 install wheel; pip3 install -r requirements.txt`
+- Start postgresql (if not already running): `sudo service postgresql start`
 - Create database (`owen_db`):
   - Run as postgres user: `sudo -i -u postgres`
   - Create database: `createdb owen_db`
   - Get out: `exit`
-- Run migrations: `python manage.py migrate`
+- Run migrations: `python3 manage.py migrate`
-- Create superuser: `python manage.py createsuperuser`
+- Create superuser: `python3 manage.py createsuperuser`
-- Run it: `python manage.py runserver`
+- Run it: `python3 manage.py runserver`

 You'll also have to set up a postgres database.
 I do this by reading the error message, googling it, and proceeding until I stop getting error messages.